 A bunch of social sharing plugins have this feature, but not many.

-For example, Social Warfare* has the option to hide total & individual social share counts while revealing the count once it’s above a certain number:
+For example, Social Snap has the option to hide total & individual social share counts while revealing the count once it’s above a certain number.

 Create content your audience will want to share

 A big part of why people share content is the topic itself.

 On the one hand you’ll have topics that are trending or on the verge of becoming a trending topic – these can generate significant traction initially, but then interest will diminish.

 You’ll then have topics that people just can’t get enough of – otherwise known as evergreen topics.

 Whether you focus on one of these or both will depend entirely on how you approach content planning and the needs of your audience.

 I prefer to learn more towards evergreen topics but here are some tips on spotting both trending and evergreen topics: